CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 To restrict access to content that you serve from Amazon S3 buckets, you create CloudFront signed URLs or signed cookies to limit access to files in your Amazon S3 bucket, and then you create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
 Then you configure permissions so that CloudFront can use the OAI to access and serve files to your users, but users can't use a direct URL to the S3 bucket to access a file there.
 Taking these steps help you maintain secure access to the files that you serve through CloudFront.

 In general, if you're using an Amazon S3 bucket as the origin for a CloudFront distribution, you can either allow everyone to have access to the files there, or you can restrict access.
 If you limit access by using, for example, CloudFront signed URLs or signed cookies, you also won't want people to be able to view files by simply using the direct URL for the file.
 Instead, you want them to only access the files by using the CloudFront URL, so your protections work.
 For more information about using signed URLs and signed cookies, see Serving Private Content with Signed URLs and Signed Cookies

+## S3 Q&A
+Amazon S3 now provides increased performance to support at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data, which can save significant processing time for no additional charge.
+Each S3 prefix can support these request rates, making it simple to increase performance significantly.

+Applications running on Amazon S3 today will enjoy this performance improvement with no changes, and customers building new applications on S3 do not have to make any application customizations to achieve this performance.
+Amazon S3's support for parallel requests means you can scale your S3 performance by the factor of your compute cluster, without making any customizations to your application.
+Performance scales per prefix, so you can use as many prefixes as you need in parallel to achieve the required throughput.
+There are no limits to the number of prefixes.

+This S3 request rate performance increase removes any previous guidance to randomize object prefixes to achieve faster performance.
+That means you can now use logical or sequential naming patterns in S3 object naming without any performance implications.
+This improvement is now available in all AWS Regions.

+Option 1 is incorrect because it is an archival/long term storage solution, which is not optimal if you are serving objects frequently and fast retrieval is a must.

+Option 2 is incorrect.
+Adding a random prefix is not required in this scenario because S3 can now scale automatically to adjust perfomance.
+You do not need to add a random prefix anymore for this purpose since S3 has increased performance to support at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data, which covers the workload in the scenario.

+Option 4 is incorrect because Amazon S3 already maintains an index of object key names in each AWS region.
+S3 stores key names in alphabetical order.
+The key name dictates which partition the key is stored in.
+Using a sequential prefix increases the likelihood that Amazon S3 will target a specific partition for a large number of your keys, overwhelming the I/O capacity of the partition.

 ### Encryption
 With SSE-C, your company can still provide the encryption key but let AWS do the encryption